sandeepchittilla/auto-insurance/README.md

       The model file is stored in `model/`

-      The 2 scripts perform all the steps in A) and explicitly output the performance of algorithms.
+      The 2 scripts perform necessary steps from 1) and explicitly output the performance of algorithms.
       Additionally, they save the model after training, make predictions on test data and save them to `predicted_TARGET_FLAG.csv`

       To run the scripts :